- Summaries branch out on click

 Gul’dan lures Ner’zhul into a trap and overthrows him, then helps Blackhand rise to the position of the Horde’s warchief.
 The construction of Hellfire Citadel begins.

 - The orcs started launching sporadic attacks against draenei hunting parties.

 - As Ner'zhul's apprehension about the war with the draenei grew, he secretly embarked on a journey to Oshu'gun to seek the guidance of the ancestors, but Kil'jaeden was aware of his plans and told Gul'dan to gather allies to control the Shadowmoon, since Ner'zhul could no longer be relied upon.

 - At Oshu'gun, the real Rulkan and the other ancestors told Ner'zhul that he was being manipulated by Kil'jaeden.
-In his moment of despair, Ner'zhul was captured by Gul'dan's followers, who treated him as little more than a slave.
+Vulnerable and in despair, Ner'zhul was captured right after by Gul'dan's followers, who would treat him as little more than a slave.